Julesburg, Colorado

-Julesburg is the statutory town that is the county seat and the most populous municipality of Sedgwick County, Colorado, United States.
-The population was 1,225 at the 2010 United States Census.
+Julesburg is the statutory town that is the county seat of and the most populous municipality in Sedgwick County, Colorado, United States.
+The population was 1,307 at the 2020 United States census.

-It is close to the Nebraska border.

 History

 The original trading post was named for Jules Beni.
 Julesburg was on the Pony Express (1860–1861) route from Missouri to California.

 Jack Slade

 In 1858, Joseph A. "Jack" Slade, a superintendent for the Central Overland California and Pikes Peak Express Company, was tracking down horse thieves, including Jules Beni.
 Slade caught up with him at Julesburg, but Beni shot him five times.
-Everybody thought that Slade was dead and several angry townsfolk chased Beni out of Julesburg.
-When they returned, they found Slade struggling to his feet, having miraculously recovered.
+Thinking that Slade was dead, several angry townsfolk chased Beni out of Julesburg.
+When they returned, they found Slade struggling to his feet, having miraculously survived.

 Beni continued to steal horses from the Pike's Peak Express Company, and Slade vowed to hunt him down.
 Beni attempted to ambush Slade at Slade's own ranch at Cold Springs.
 But Slade found out about the planned ambush and, along with some of his cowboys, captured Beni.
 Slade did not take Beni to authorities but instead shot him dead while he was tied to a fence post.
-He shot off each of his fingers, and then put the gun in Beni's mouth and pulled the trigger.
+He shot off each of Beni's fingers, then put the gun in Beni's mouth and pulled the trigger.
 Afterward, he severed Beni's ears as trophies.

-This account is among the Stories of the Century, a syndicated television series starring and narrated by Jim Davis, which aired on March 4, 1955.
-Gregg Palmer (1927-2015) played the role of Slade, and Paul Newlan (1903–1973) portrayed Beni.